scilus/scil-documentation/source/arriving/welcome.rst

   | For code versioning, we use Git and `Github <https://github.com/>`_.

 * | **Make sure you have access to BrainData (optional)**
-  | You should be able to access our data server, Braindata, using your CIP and password.
+  | You should be able to access our data server, Braindata, using your CIP and University password.
 Braindata is useful for heavy data storage.
 To connect to the server, see :ref:`this link <ref_heavy_storage>`.

 * | **Create a Digital Research Alliance of Canada account (optional)**
   | This gives you access to high performance computers (HPC). `Create an account here <https://ccdb.computecanada.ca/security/login>`_.
 When creating your account, ask your supervisor for your sponsor's ID.